 What can I grow to make money

-The term ‘cash crops’ is used for plants we make money from and there are several cash crops you can grow at home.
-What you grow will depend on what space you have available more than anything else, after all you can’t grow a field of wheat on your windowsill – you could grow a rare plant that sells for a higher price though.
+The term’ cash crops’ is used for plants we make money from, and you can grow several cash crops at home.
+What you grow will depend on what space you have available more than anything else.
+After all, you can’t grow a field of wheat on your windowsill – you could grow a rare plant that sells for a higher price.

 In short, yes – you can sell plants from your garden.
-If it’s occasional selling of plants or produce there is no need to get a licence for the majority of species.
-You do need to label your plants to make them ‘legal’ for sale, the label should include the name of the species & its source (ie where it was harvested).
+If it’s the occasional selling of plants or produces, most species do not need to get a licence.
+It would help if you labelled your plants to make them ‘legal’ for sale.
+The label should include the name of the species & its source.

 Plants you will need a licence to sell (UK)

-You need a licence to sell plants that are listed on the Schedule 8 of the Wildlife and Countryside Act and taken after 30 October 1981, the Annex IV b of the EU Habitats Directive and taken after June 1994 – this includes plants known as European protected species (EPS)
+You need a licence to sell plants that are listed on Schedule 8 of the Wildlife and Countryside Act and taken after 30 October 1981, the Annex of the EU Habitats Directive, and plants taken after June 1994 – this includes plants known as European protected species (EPS)

 The following plants are EPS: